KuraFire/glf-quartz/GLF Qz/love-first-is/A Framework.md

 ### Version & Footnotes

 This page is 🌀 vol. 1 of a [[Living Document]].
-It is currently in Draft status.
+It is currently in Tentatively Complete status.